 Our Dirty Reiver Riders Handbook will be available to view from 28/02/2023 and contains details on preparing for your ride as well as information for the weekend.

 All riders will be provided their finishing time upon return to the event village.
 The Dirty Reiver 200 finishing times will be classified as follows:

 - Highwayman – Finishing time less than 7 hours and 30 minutes

 - Outlaw – Finishing time less than 9 hours

 - Brigand – Finishing time over 9 hours

 The required kit is applicable to all distances.
 All riders must carry these items at all times:

 - Survival blanket

-- Waterproof jacket (unless you are wearing it – as a minimum taped or welded seams).
+- Waterproof jacket (unless you are wearing it – as a minimum taped or welded seams)

-- Warm hat or buff type head covering.
+- Spare warm hat or buff type head covering

 - Front light, at least 200 lumens or suitable for navigation and riding in the dark with at least a 2hr burn time (not applicable to 65km distance)

 - Rear light with a flashing mode